 Patron Saint of deacons, altar servers, stonemasons, and headaches

-Christ rose in indignation at the treatment of the Church’s first martyr
+Christ rises in indignation as the first martyr is brutalized

 Stephen is described as “a man full of faith and the Holy Spirit”(Acts 6:5) who is one of the first seven deacons of the Church, ordained into Holy Orders by the very hands of the Apostles to assist them in their priestly ministry.
 Stephen was “full of grace and power” and performed “great wonders and signs among the people” (Acts 6:8).
 But his success provoked jealousy and hatred among his former fellow Jews, who slandered and distorted his words so grievously that Stephen was arrested by the Sanhedrin.
 What the Jewish leaders could not accomplish by argument, they would accomplish by force.
-Stephen gave a long and impassioned speech to the Jewish Council explaining how his belief in Christ fulfilled God’s plans for the Jews as lived by Abraham and Moses and as embodied in Solomon’s temple.
-But Stephen’s words only poured fuel on his enemies’ burning rage.
+Stephen gave a long and impassioned speech to the Jewish Council explaining how his belief in Christ fulfilled God’s plans for the Jews as foretold by Abraham and Moses and as embodied in Solomon’s temple.
+As Stephen’s words poured out, they spilled like fuel on his enemies’ burning rage.

 Devotion to the protomartyr Stephen was likely immediate, and he became an icon of Christian sacrifice throughout Roman times and beyond.
 Saint Paul continued viciously persecuting the Church until his conversion on the road to Damascus.
 But after his conversion, Saint Paul paradoxically carried out the mission of the man whose death he personally witnessed.
 Saint Paul brings the Gospel to the Gentiles, the non-Hebrews.
 Saint Paul goes to the Greeks, Stephen’s own people, and to the Latin speakers of Rome.
 The blood of Stephen watered Paul’s seed of faith.
-And when that seed sprouted, the plant gripped the dirt the world over.
+And the plant that grew from that seed gripped the soil the world over.
 Stephen died so that the faith could live.
 In this he emulated Christ Himself.

 Saint Stephen, may your courage, conviction, and knowledge of Scripture inspire all teachers and apologists to likewise convince through their education, through their passion, and mostly through their example of noble suffering.